7Block Labs

 • After:

-4. Install a session key for the next 30 minutes with a $50 USDC limit to enable quick compounding and claims without pop‑ups; show timer and revoke controls. (alchemy.com)
+4. Set up a session key for 30 minutes with a $50 USDC limit so users can quickly compound and make claims without annoying pop-ups; add a timer and revoke controls for a smoother experience. (alchemy.com)

-5. If the user shares a referral, sponsor 1 extra session automatically (measurable, ROI‑tied).
+5. If a user shares a referral, automatically sponsor an extra session for them (it's measurable and tied to ROI).

-• Activation and day‑7 retention rise; support tickets on “gas” and “wallet install” drop.
+• Activation and day-7 retention: Both on the rise; support tickets about “gas” and “wallet installation” are decreasing.

 Metrics that actually predict retention

-• Activation: first onchain success within session one (not a click, a state change).
+• Activation: Achieving our first on-chain success within the very first session (not just a click, but a real state change).

-• Wallet install rate: should be near 0% on first session (embedded by default).
+• Wallet install rate: Ideally, this should be close to 0% during the first session since it’s embedded by default.

-• Gas friction: % of sessions completed gasless or with ERC‑20 gas.
+• Gas friction: This measures the percentage of sessions wrapped up gasless or using ERC‑20 gas.

-• Session key coverage: % of high‑intent users with an active scoped session.
+• Session key coverage: Here, we look at the percentage of high-intent users who have an active scoped session.

-• In‑feed completion: conversions from embedded surfaces (Frames/embeds) vs homepage flows.
+• In-feed completion: We’ll compare conversions from embedded surfaces (like Frames/embeds) against those from homepage flows.

-Track these alongside CAC and LTV.
-Incentives are expense; UX changes are assets.
+Keep an eye on these alongside CAC and LTV.
+Remember, incentives are an expense, while UX changes count as assets.

 Implementation notes and gotchas

-• Smart accounts at scale are real: Safe alone reports 41.6M accounts and 116.7M quarterly transactions as of Q1 2025—design with smart wallets as your “default user.” (messari.io)
+• Smart accounts at scale are a reality: As of Q1 2025, Safe alone has reported a whopping 41.6M accounts and 116.7M transactions per quarter.
+So, when designing your products, think of smart wallets as your go-to user. (messari.io)

 Quick buyer’s checklist (cut and paste into your RFP)